Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 November 2025 00.29.35 UTC
+- WIB: Jumat, 14 November 2025 01.39.45 UTC
-- WITA: Jumat, 14 November 2025 01.29.35 UTC
+- WITA: Jumat, 14 November 2025 02.39.45 UTC
-- WIT: Jumat, 14 November 2025 02.29.35 UTC
+- WIT: Jumat, 14 November 2025 03.39.45 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: success
+Kategori: friendship